 - Given the widespread availability of information today, students no longer need teachers to lecture to them on the causes of the Civil War, for example, because that information is readily available—and often in more engaging formats that a typical classroom lecture.
-For this reason, educators should use in-school time to teach students how to find, interpret, and use information, rather than using most of the time to present information.
+For this reason, educators should use in-school time to teach students how to find, interpret, and use information, rather than using most or all of the time to present information.

 The following list provides a few examples of representative arguments that may be made against the concept of 21st century skills:

 - Public schools and teachers have always taught, and will continue to teach, cross-disciplinary skills—they just never gave it a label.
 The debate over “content vs. skills” is not new—educators have been talking about and wrestling with these issues for a century—which makes the term “21st century skills” somewhat misleading and inaccurate.